 In 2010, I was admitted to the Italian Association of Translators and Interpreters.
 In order to maintain my status of AITI qualified translator, I pursue continuous education by attending translation-related seminars and events.
-My latest achievement was a certificate in Foundations of Project Management.
+My latest achievement is a certificate in Foundations of Project Management.

 Today, I am a mother and love cooking in my spare time.
-I don't miss a chance to talk about culinary traditions and let people enjoy authentic Italian recipes.
+I don't miss a chance to talk about culinary traditions and let people enjoy my authentic Italian recipes.
 And to answer a frequently asked question...
 No, the Olive Garden does not qualify as authentic Italian :-)